Haritha37A/Haritha37A/README.md

   Hello, I'm Haritha! 👩‍💻
 </h1>

 <p>Passionate Data Analyst with a strong ability to transform raw data into meaningful insights.
 Skilled in data visualization, statistical analysis, and predictive modeling.
-Proficient in SQL, Python, R, and various BI tools.
+Proficient in SQL, Python, and various BI tools.
 Experienced in handling large datasets, optimizing workflows, and delivering actionable business intelligence.
 Constantly exploring new ways to leverage data for impactful decision-making.</p>

 <div align="left" vertical-align="center">